Trist0ne/T500xVORON/README.md

 ### Prerequisites
 * Flash KATAPULT and Klipper to the U2C CANBUS adapter AND the SB2209 Toolhead board
   * To make your life easier, do this before assembling anything.
-  * An excellent resource for CANBUS flashing is located [here](https://github.com/Esoterical/voron_canbus).
-There are subfolders for the U2C and the SB2209 rp2040
+  * An excellent resource for CANBUS flashing I reccomend following is located [here](https://github.com/Esoterical/voron_canbus).
+There are subfolders for the U2C and the SB2209 rp2040.
 * Assemble the VORON Stealthburner
   * Follow the build guide located [here](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual)
-  * Attach and wire the SB2209 to the Stealthburner
+  * Attach and wire the SB2209 to the Stealthburner; double check your wiring carefully for the CNC-TAP especially

 ### Mounting the Toolhead
 1. Start by inserting {4x} M3 5x4mm heat set inserts into the adapter plate.
 Take care to ensure they are perfectly level with the surface of the plastic.